abbassss/JavaFxFirstProject/README.md

-First try of javaFx.
+The first project with javaFx.
-A simple CRUD project using postgresql database and scene builder
+A simple CRUD project using postgresql database and scenebuilder